 What does the location where pictures are taken have to do with equipment

-You may wonder on how the location may influence the necessary gear.
+You may wonder how the location may influence the necessary gear.
 You should consider two things.
 The first thing is the geographical location.
-In e.g. North America birds are much more used to people and way less spooky as birds in Europe.
+In e.g. North America birds are much more used to people and way less spooky than birds in Europe.
 When photographing birds of prey in New York City I sometimes was able to get 5 meters close without distracting the bird.
-In my hometown in Switzerland though birds of prey will fly away if they see me from 200m distance.
+In my hometown in Switzerland though birds of prey will fly away if they see me from a 200m distance.
 The second thing to consider is whether hides are used or not.
-In hide photography you can get extremely close to animals without distracting them, depending on the hide.
+In hide photography, you can get extremely close to animals without distracting them, depending on the hide.
 This will have an impact on gear mainly when it comes down to focal length but also other factors.
 My experience is that everything between 200 and 400mm is great for hides.
-I am saying that as I always suffer with the 500mm.
-However this all depends on the hide again.
+I am saying that as I always suffer from the 500mm.
+However, this all depends on the hide again.

 What does expectation towards quality have to do with equipment

 Prime lenses usually deliver better quality than cheap plastic lenses.
 I am not saying that good pictures can’t be taken with cheap lenses.
-One of my all time favorite lens is the 50mm f/1.8 and that comes at a price below CHF 200.-.
+One of my all-time favorite lenses is the 50mm f/1.8 and that comes at a price below CHF 200.-.
 But when it comes down to larger focal lengths those fast prime lenses are just heavy to beat in terms of results.
 So comparing a 70-300mm f/4.5-6.3 with a 300mm f/2.8 lens is not only unfair but also relatively clear in terms of who wins.
-Again, I am not saying that you can’t take high quality pictures with the 70-300mm.
+Again, I am not saying that you can’t take high-quality pictures with the 70-300mm.